 Deliveries

-The City is working with businesses to accommodate delivery and loading activities during construction.
-To discuss your delivery needs contact the staff listed on this webpage.
+The City has been working with businesses and property management representatives to accommodate delivery and loading activities during construction.
+If you have not yet discussed your delivery needs with the project team, please contact the staff person listed on this webpage as soon as possible.

 Accessible Accommodation